A tour of Metabase

 Create groups in Metabase, add people to those groups, and give the groups different levels of access to databases and collections.

-Some plans also include the ability to set application-level permissions: who can edit Metabase settings, view logs and debugging tools, and other application-level features.
+- Application permissions: define who can manage Metabase settings, view logs and debugging tools, and more.

 Usage analytics is only available on Pro and Enterprise plans (both self-hosted and on Metabase Cloud).